-In accordance with Minimum Standards for Audits of Oregon Municipal Corporations, we have also issued our report dated December 12, 2022, on our consideration of BMPO's compliance with certain provisions of laws and regulations, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules.
+In accordance with the Minimum Standards for Audits of Oregon Municipal Corporations, we have also issued our report dated December 12, 2023, on our consideration of the BMPO's compliance with certain provisions of laws, regulations, contracts, and grant agreements, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules 162-010-0000 through 162-010-0330 of the Minimum Standards for Audits of Oregon Municipal Corporations.
 The purpose of that report is to describe the scope of our testing of compliance and the results of that testing and not to provide an opinion on compliance.